 - The tithe belongs to the Lord.
 The tithe is God’s not ours.
 That’s why Malachi said we are robbing God when we withhold the tithe (Malachi 3:8).
 All we have belongs to God.
 We are merely stewards of what is His – caregivers over what He has entrusted us with.
 The fact that He allows us to keep ninety percent is overwhelmingly gracious of Him.

-- Tithes are the first fruits of what is to come.
-Israel was to bring God the first fruits (tithe) of the harvest.
+- Tithes are the first-fruits of what is to come.
+Israel was to bring God the first-fruits (tithe) of the harvest.
 They did this in anticipation of a full and plentiful harvest.
 When we give God the first of what we make, we do so in faith expecting a full harvest from our labors.
 Therefore, tithing is a principle of faith and not law.
-Notice, it is the first fruits and not what we have left after we have paid everything else.
+Notice, it is the first-fruits and not what we have left after we have paid everything else.
 This makes tithing an act of faith, which God always honors (Hebrews 4:2, James 2:17-26).

-We honor God when we give Him the firstfruits of our income/harvest.
-“Honor the Lord with thy substance, and with the firstfruits of all thine increase” (Proverbs 3:9).
-When we honor Him with the first fruits of our increase, God causes an abundance of increase to come our way, materially as well as spiritually and emotionally.
+We honor God when we give Him the first-fruits of our income/harvest.
+“Honor the Lord with thy substance, and with the first-fruits of all thine increase” (Proverbs 3:9).
+When we honor Him with the first-fruits of our increase, God causes an abundance of increase to come our way, materially as well as spiritually and emotionally.
 “So shall thy barns be filled with plenty, and thy presses shall burst out with new wine” (Proverbs 3:10).

-- The tithe belongs in the storehouse.
+- The tithe belongs to the storehouse.
 We are to bring the tithe to the storehouse so there will be food (provision) in God’s house.
 We give our tithe so that the priest (pastor/minister) is able to adequately prepare food (spiritual food) for your dining pleasure.
 The tithe goes to the priest enabling him to have time to prepare properly for your spiritual diet.
 That is why the tithe is to go to your local church or the place you get fed spiritually.

 If you do not have a local church at this time, your tithe should go where you are getting your spiritual nourishment.
 The same is true of some pastors who are being fed spiritually by other ministries.
 Your tithe should go where you’re being fed.
 You should be giving your tithe to the ministry and spiritual covering that feeds you.

-“Bring ye all the tithes into the storehouse, that there may be meat in mine house, and prove (test) me now herewith, saith the Lord of hosts, if I will not open you the windows of heaven, and pour you out a blessing, that there shall not be room enough to receive it” (Malachi 3:10).
-It’s interesting that this is the only place in the Bible where we are encouraged to test God.
+“Bring ye all the tithes into the storehouse, that there may be meat in mine house, and prove (test) me now herewith, saith the Lord of hosts, if I will not open you the windows (floodgates) of heaven, and pour you out a blessing, that there shall not be room enough to receive it” (Malachi 3:10).
+It’s interesting that this is the only place in the Bible where we are actually challenged to test God.